 - She starts making a chewing motion when she eats thicker, mashed baby foods

 Now you can offer her the same healthy foods you have been providing, but with a modified texture.
 For example, offer soft-cooked, finely diced chicken and minced peaches, or thicker textured foods like oatmeal.
-As your baby’s eating skills develop, move on to easy-to-chew finger foods, such as steamed carrots and scrambled eggs.
+As your baby’s eating skills develop, move on to easy-to-chew finger foods, such as soft-cooked beans (larger beans, like kidney beans, may need to be cut in half).

 To help your baby transition to solids and finger foods safely: